Victoria’s Secret Bombshell Alanna Arrington Shows Off Bikini Body In ‘Paradise’

 “So incredibly stunning,” another one chimed in, adding a few red heart emoji.

 At just age 20, Arrington already has some of the bigger names of the industry under her belt.
 By 19, the model had already walked some of the biggest runways in the world, including Chanel, Tommy Hilfiger, Louis Vuitton, Etro, Celine, and Diane von Furstenberg, as Paper magazine recently pointed out.
 In 2016, she walked the Victoria’s Secret show and has since gone on to grace the covers of top magazines, from Elle U.K. to Maxim and Vogue Arabia, the report further added.
-This season, the Iowan model kicked off fashion month with shows like LaQuan Smith and Cushnie as she continues to make appearances for other major brands across Milan and Paris.
+This season, the Iowa model kicked off fashion month with shows like LaQuan Smith and Cushnie as she continues to make appearances for other major brands across Milan and Paris.